tienhuynh-tn/happy-birthday-friend/README.md

 ![Birthday Meme](https://www.icegif.com/wp-content/uploads/happy-birthday-icegif-8.gif)

 ## Description
-This is a fun and heartwarming website that I made for my friend on her birthday.
+This is a fun and heartwarming website that I made for my friends on their birthday.
 By the way, this is for me to practice Web Development.

 ## What are inside this web?